 While there are a variety of ways to structure your small business succession planning, it always requires sound preparation.
 Business owners seeking a smooth and equitable transition of their interests should seek a competent and experienced San Diego business law attorney to assist them in evaluating and managing their particular needs.
-Contact the business attorneys at Gehres Law Group, P.C. to get started on planning the future of your small business or browse our website for more information.
+Contact the business attorneys at Gehres Law Library to get started on planning the future of your small business or browse our website for more information.

 Click on this link for a word from Forbes about buy/sell agreements: